 While you have some control over this, one thing you cannot influence is the price of steel itself.

-Steel prices fluctuate depending on a variety of factors including cost, supply, and demand for steel and its raw materials, as well as the current climate of global markets and trade policies between the US and other countries.
+Steel prices fluctuate depending on a variety of factors including cost, supply, steel demand and raw materials demand, as well as the current global steel market, tariffs, and trade policies between the US and other countries.

 Let’s get right to it.

 Steel Prices Forecast